amyscoville/all-over-the-world/README.md

 ## Challenges and Insights

-One of the most challenging aspects of this project was conceptualizing the flow of the asynchronous requests in Redux and rendering the data from those requests in the React components.
-I needed to load the component, make the request on mount, but delay displaying the page until the data had been received in Redux and passed into the component.
-In the Country component, I ran into an issue with the previously-clicked component displaying for a split second while the new country's data was requested.
-Once the data was received, the page would update, but it was really unpleasant to see the previous country flash on the screen every time the user navigated to a country page.
-I used `componentWillReceiveProps()` and the local `state` to indicate whether the component should render the data or display "loading" while it waited to receive new data.

-Another challenge I faced was displaying language and currencies in the `Country` component.
+One challenge I faced during this project was displaying language and currencies in the `Country` component.
 Data about languages and currencies for each country comes in an array of objects.
 The sentence structure needed to change based on the length of the array.
-I decided to use JavaScript to manipulate the data and return nicely formed sentences:
+I used JavaScript to manipulate the data and return nicely formed sentences:

 ```
 toCurrencyString(currencies, countryName) {